OceaneCsn/DIANE/README.md

 Install Docker engine, as described in the [Docker docs](https://docs.docker.com/engine/install/).

+Go to DIANE's folder.

+First, you can change the default settings for the dockeried shiny-server by editing the file shiny-customized.config (like changing the port, the user to run with, and more)

-Go to DIANE's folder, and build the image, that we'll name diane, from the Dockerfile (superuser rights required).
+Now let's build the image, that we'll name diane, from the Dockerfile (superuser rights required).

 ```
 cd DIANE
 docker build -t diane .
 ```

 This might take a while.
+You can check that the container image was built with `docker images`.
 Then, you can start the container diane :

 ```
 docker run -d --cpus 16 --user shiny --rm -p 8086:8086 -v /path/to/app/on/host/:/srv/shiny-server/ -v /path/to/logs/on/host/:/var/log/shiny-server/ diane